gegelati/gegelati-apps/pendulum/README.md

-# Tic tac toe game
+# Pendulum

-This application teaches a learning agent built with the [GEGELATI library](https://github.com/gegelati/gegelati) how to play (and win) to the Tic-Tac-Toe game (https://en.wikipedia.org/wiki/Tic-Tac-Toe).
+This application teaches a learning agent built with the [GEGELATI library](https://github.com/gegelati/gegelati) how to keep a pendulum at an equilibrium position.

 ## How to Build?
 The build process of applications relies on [cmake](https://cmake.org) to configure a project for a wide variety of development environments and operating systems.
 Install [cmake](https://cmake.org/download/) on your system before building the application.